raydot/node-graphql-mysql-knex/README.md

 	</li>

 	<li>
 		DO NOT DELETE THE 'VIEWS' FOLDER as the tutorial suggests.
+Change the suffixes of those files from `.jade` to `.pug`.
 	</li>

 	<li>